Maryland Court Records

 What Constitutes A Municipal Infraction In Maryland?

-In Maryland, a municipal infraction involves violating a civil law or statute.
-These laws could be either traffic laws, land use laws, laws that guide pet ownership, and so on.
-Municipal violations mostly attract light penalties like nominal fines, community service, or suspension of a driver's license if they violate traffic laws.
-A Municipal infraction does not require long court procedures during trial, nor is the defendant entitled to a state-appointed attorney.
+Municipal violations mostly attract light penalties like nominal fines or suspension of a driver's license.
+That being said, municipal infractions do not require long court procedures during trial, nor is the defendant entitled to a state-appointed attorney.
 Depending on where the infraction transpired, court hearings are typically held at the local city court or a state district court.
-Common examples of infractions in Maryland are speeding and noise violations, littering, failure to wear a safety belt, and disobeying traffic laws.
+Common examples of infractions in Maryland are speeding and noise violations.

 What Are Some Examples Of Infractions In Maryland?